Security and Authentication

 As a staff administrator or agent, can I delete call logs and chat history in the chatroom?

-For more information about this feature, please contact our Sales Team.
+For more information about this feature, please get in touch with our Sales Team.

 Is there an audit log/trail on CINNOX?